alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 This operation is atomic on a per Node basis.
 It is not possible to keepalive multiple Nodes simultaneously.

 This operation attempts to keep alive an exclusive session, updating its alive time.
-The owner SHOULD call this endpoint before the 60 seconds alive timeout of a session is reached.
+The owner SHOULD call this endpoint before the alive timeout of AliveTime seconds of the session is reached.

 This operation fails with a status `Unauthorized` if the bearer token of an `Authorization` header is invalid or the session has expired.